yuri/ngcourse/handout/02-controllers.md

 ## Debugging 4: Using the Console

 Accessing an element's scope.
 Inspect the element in Chrome, and $scope will be set in the console.
+For this to work, ensure that the Angular Batarang extension is enabled in chrome.

 ```javascript
   $scope.numberOfTasks = 42;  // angular.element($0).scope();